Mantodkaz/pipekv-streamnode/README.md

 ---

 ## Why This Project?
-was created to explore real-time video delivery using Pipe KV and decentralized edge PoPs.
+was created to explore real-time video delivery using Pipe KV.
 This artifact shows how PoPs can function as uploaders and egress routers.

 ## Author